gap-packages/RAMEGA/README.md

-The GAP 4 package `thelma'
+The GAP 4 package `ramega'
 ==================================

 Introduction
 ------------

-This is release 1.02 of  the package `thelma'.
+This is release 1.00 of  the package `ramega'.

 The features of this package include

-         - checking the single threshold element realizability of a given boolean function;
-         - finding the threshold element representation of a boolean function;
-         - finding the boolean function from the given network of threshold elements;
-	 - realization of neural elements over finite fields;
+         - random methods for froup algebras

 There is a manual in the sub-directory 'doc' written using the GAP package gapdoc which describes the available functions in detail.
 The pdf and html versions of the manual are also available there.